Mathématique: The Set of All You Don't Know

 Volker nods back.

 He likes Telford.
 He does.
 And sure, there’s probably a little Stockholm Syndrome happening, but what can he do about it?
-The man had basically rescued him from the Sixth House initiation ritual he’d been borderline failing and then glued him back together afterward.
-The thing with the gel had been a little hard to get past, but, even there, it wasn’t like Telford had a lot of choices, surrounded by a unit of Kiva’s forces, heavily armed and very determined.
+The man had rescued him from the Sixth House initiation ritual he’d been borderline failing, then glued him back together afterward.
+The Thing With The Gel had been a little hard to get past, but, even there, it wasn’t like Telford had a lot of choices, surrounded Kiva’s forces, heavily armed and very determined.

-Telford slides into the seat that Rush had been occupying.
-“Dale,” he says.
-“We need to talk.”
+Telford slides into the seat Rush had occupied.
+“Dale,” he says, “we need to talk.”

 “How close are you to zeroing in on that naquadria-rich planet?”
 Telford asks.